 If stitching by hand: Stitch back and forth 3 times along the same stitch line as you made on the top hem.

-Now repeat the entire process on Side B of the bag so you have a handle on
+Now repeat the entire process on Side B of the bag so you have a handle on each side.

 With machine or by hand, stitch twice along the bottom hem (leave a 1/2 inch hem).
 Make sure you "catch" the ribbon handles in your stitching so they don't end up flopping around everywhere on the finished bag.